Christmas in Japan: Common Holiday Traditions, Activities, and Celebrations

 The cities of Osaka, Nagoya, Kobe, Kanagawa, Sapporo, and Kyoto also host light displays.
 Typically, LED string lights are used to provide festive lighting, but some locations incorporate traditional lanterns.

-How do Japanese people celebrate Christmas?
+How do Japanese People Celebrate Christmas?

 In many parts of the world, Christmas is a time for family, and New Year’s is for celebrations with friends.
 Japanese people celebrate the winter holidays in opposite ways.